 Title State Family Assistance (SFA) Brief Description Provides cash assistance for legal immigrant families, students aged 19 to 20, and pregnant women who are ineligible to receive TANF.
-Legal Authorization RCW 74.08A.100, Immigrants-Eligibility RCW 74.12.035, Additional Eligibility Requirements (Students) Funding Source Federal: State: 100% State - TANF MOE Population Served Immigrants ineligible for TANF because of the citizenship and alien status eligibility requirements.
+Legal Authorization RCW 74.08A.100, Immigrants-Eligibility RCW 74.12.035, Additional Eligibility Requirements (Students) Funding Source Federal: State: 100% Mix of State and TANF MOE Population Served Immigrants ineligible for TANF because of the citizenship and alien status eligibility requirements.
 Children under 21 years of age attending high school who are ineligible for TANF because they are over age 18.
 Needy caretaker relatives of these children.
 Pregnant women with no other children who are ineligible for TANF because of a conviction for a drug-related felony or for misrepresentation of residence in order to receive TANF benefits in 2 or more States at the same time.
 Eligibility Recipients must meet all TANF eligibility criteria, except: (a) the citizenship and alien status requirements; (b) the age requirement for children; or (c) the prohibition of pregnant women with no other children who have been convicted of a drug-related felony or of misrepresenting their residence to obtain assistance in two or more states.
 Immigrants must be: (a) qualified aliens ineligible for TANF because of the 5-year period of ineligibility; or (b) aliens permanently residing in the U.S. under color of law (PRUCOL).
 Children ages 19 and 20 who are in high school or a GED program full-time.

 Title State Family Assistance (SFA), Continued Services Cash assistance in accordance with State Payment Standards for food, clothing, and shelter.
-(See Table 32, Part 5, Grant Standards, for sample data) Medical assistance and WorkFirst services (See self- sufficiency below) Additional Requirements Emergent Need (AREN) payments for special needs, such as rent and utilities if eviction or shut- off notices have been issued.
-Benefits have a 5-year (60-month) time limit.
+2. Immigrant recipients of SFA are not eligible for medical assistance.
+However SFA recipients may be eligible for Alien Emergency Medical program if they have a medical emergency that meets certain eligibility requirements.
+They are eligible for WorkFirst services.
+3. Additional Requirements Emergent Need (AREN) payments for special needs, such as rent and utilities if eviction or shut-off notices have been issued.
+4. Benefits have a 5-year (60-month) time limit.
 Linkages Low-income housing Food banks Children and family services Community medical centers Charitable organizations